jeancarlov/Algorithms/README.md

 # Common recursion pitfalls

-## no having a base case or case base is wrong
+## No having a base case or case base is wrong
 ## Forgeting to return  or returning the wrong thing

 ### If the return 1 is taking off then the function will go never ending the return is the break